eonpatapon/gnome-shell-extension-caffeine/README.md

 You can scroll on the indicator icon to enable / disable auto suspend:

-- Scroll Up -> Filled cup: Enable Caffeine
+- Scroll up -> Filled cup: Caffeine enabled
-- Scroll Down -> Empty cup: Disable Caffeine
+- Scroll down -> Empty cup: Caffeine disabled

 <ins>__Note__</ins>: the option "Show status indicator" must be set on "always" (see below).
 &nbsp;